 Before delving into truck accident causes, it is important to discuss the high duty of care that these operators have under Michigan law.

 Truck drivers, Uber drivers, and other commercial operators are common carriers in Michigan.
 They have a higher duty of care than noncommercial drivers.
 For example, noncommercial drivers must stop on red and go on green.
 But before commercial operators move forward, they must ensure that the intersection is clear.

-The higher duty of care makes it easier for a Michigan personal injury attorney to establish negligence or a lack of care.
+The higher duty of care makes it easier for a Grand Rapids personal injury attorney to establish negligence or a lack of care.
 This process usually involves ordinary negligence or negligence per se.
 Fatigued driving, which is a serious problem in this area, is a good example.

 Michigan has very strict HOS (Hours of Service) rules which include requirements like mandatory rest periods.
 If the tortfeasor (negligent driver) violated the HOS rules, the tortfeasor may be liable for damages as a matter of law.

 Additionally, many truckers drive early in the morning or late at night.
 Regardless of how much rest they had the previous night, most people are naturally drowsy during these times.
 Any fatigued driving, whether or not it is consistent with the HOS rules, is arguably a violation of the duty of care.
 So, ordinary negligence applies in these situations.
 If the breach of care substantially causes a crash, the tortfeasor is liable for damages.

 Generally, these damages include compensation for economic losses, such as medical bills, as well as noneconomic losses, such as pain and suffering.
 Speak with an experienced car accident attorney in Grand Rapids to learn what damages are recoverable in your unique case.

 To obtain these damages, the victim/plaintiff must establish negligence, or negligence per se, by a preponderance of the evidence (more likely than not).
 Some potential sources include: